-- Everyone is returning to school and schools are really looking forward to welcoming students back and helping them re-engage with learning. - Most students will be looking forward to school and meeting up with friends, teachers and other school staff.
+- Everyone is returning to school after a period of remote teaching and learning.
+Schools are really looking forward to welcoming students back and helping them re-engage with learning in school. - Most students will be looking forward to school and meeting up with friends, teachers and other school staff.
 Many will feel excited, relieved and happy.
 Some may feel a little anxious and worried about getting back.
 That's to be expected and it's a normal response at a time of transition and change.
-Most students will settle in over time, as they reconnect with friends and once again get used to the school safety routines. - Our school has been working very hard to make sure that the school building and playground will be safe for all of the students, teachers and parents.
+Most students will settle in over time, as they reconnect with friends and get used to the new school safety routines. - Our school has been working very hard to make sure that the school building and playground will be safe for all of the students, teachers and parents.
 This may mean some new routines and rules to keep everyone safe.
 We will support you to learn these new routines and rules. - School staff know that wellbeing is important and needed for learning to happen.
-We are prioritising the things that we know will promote wellbeing at this time. - Getting back to a school routine, getting enough sleep, eating healthily, taking physical exercise, taking some time to be creative and reconnecting with friends will help everyone to settle back in. - These messages have been included in a series of short videos developed for children/young people and parents, which schools may wish to circulate to families, as appropriate.
+We are prioritising the things that we know will promote wellbeing at this time. - School staff know that parents have made great efforts to support their child's continued education during the remote teaching and learning and that parents have done their best.
+Teachers will be starting with where every student is at. - Getting back to a school routine, getting enough sleep, eating healthily, taking physical exercise, taking some time to be creative and reconnecting with friends will help everyone to settle back in. - These messages have been included in a series of short videos developed for children/young people and parents, which schools may wish to circulate to families, as appropriate.
 Details on accessing them are available in Section 8 of this document.